European Journal of Neurodegenerative Diseases 2024; 13(1) January-April: 13-18

 Physical and mental health are strongly connected, with one affecting the other.
 Neuroimmunology investigates the physiological relevance, the pathological significance, and the cytological and biochemical mechanisms of the communication between the nervous and immune systems.
 The migration of lymphocytes to and from lymphoid organs is essential to the physiological regulation of the immune response, and the efficiency of cellular immune processes depends largely upon the distribution of and interaction between lymphocytes.
 This process is dependent upon specific homing and adhesion membrane receptors.
 In this paper, we report that neuroendocrine elements modulate lymphocyte homing and adhesion.

-KEYWORDS: white blood cells, neuroimmunology, lymphocyte adhesion molecules, lymphocyte homing receptors, immune response
+KEYWORDS: white blood cell, neuroimmunology, lymphocyte adhesion molecule, lymphocyte homing receptor, immune response

 INTRODUCTION